 Classrooms should be safe spaces — but for far too many students, they’re not.
 Fear, anxiety, and insecurity make learning difficult, if not impossible.

 It may seem there’s a silver lining to all of this: kids and teens who are harassed, taunted, and bullied now have the opportunity to learn in the safety and comfort of their own homes.
-But the shift to online distance learning may have an unfortunate consequence — an increase in cyberbullying.
+But the shift to online distance learning has had an unfortunate consequence — an increase in cyberbullying.

 Cyberbullying is real.
 Like all bullying, it has devastating effects, from social exclusion to discrimination, from low self-esteem to suicide.
 But together, we can do something about it.
 That’s why we’re sharing these tips to stop cyberbullying during COVID-19.